jpaulm/javafbp-websockets/README.md

 *Two HTML5 scripts (`chat1` and `chat2`) are provided to allow the software to be tested using multiple concurrent users.*

-Note: if your default browser gives you a message saying it does not support Websockets, try using Chrome.

-You can run the command-line test Server code in com.jpmorrsn.fbp.websockets.networks.TestWebSockets by entering in the project directory
+Unpack this project into a folder on your disk.
+You can then run the command-line test Server code in the project directory by entering

      java -cp "build/libs/javafbp-websockets-x.y.z.jar"  com.jpaulmorrison.fbp.examples.networks.TestWebSockets